 Frankie Edgar's performance in his rematch versus Gray Maynard at UFC 125 is maybe the most awe-inspiring on this list.
 The first round was one part utter dominance by "The Bully," and another part legendary survival by "The Answer."
 Yet Edgar's survival is not what makes their title fight so memorable, it was just as much about him going from down on the scorecards in a big way, to sweeping the rest of the fight and nearly getting a win despite it all.
 The bout was highly competitive throughout, and easy inclusion as one of the Top-10 UFC rematches ever, and the moment the New Jersey native truly became a UFC superstar.

 2. Dustin Poirier vs. Max Holloway II

 Simply put, Dustin Poirier versus Max Holloway at UFC 236 is one of the greatest lightweight fights ever.
 Both were miles ahead of the fighters they were in their first encounter in 2012.
-“Blessed” had become the defacto greatest featherweight of all time and was looking to get a second belt at 155, while Poirier sought to show cement his position as an elite level lightweight.
-This was one of those fights that certainly took a couple months off the careers of both men, as they teared into each other for five championship rounds.
+"Blessed" had become the defacto greatest featherweight of all time and was looking to get a second belt at 155, while Poirier sought to show cement his position as an elite level lightweight.
+This was one of those fights that certainly took a couple of months off the careers of both men, as they tore into each other for five championship rounds.